Decentralized Sparse Linear Regression via Gradient-Tracking: Linear Convergence and Statistical Guarantees: Convergence Analysis

-\end{repcorollary} Corollary~\ref{cor:convergence_deterministic} guarantees linear convergence up to a tolerance that is smaller than statistical precision.
-In Sec.~\ref{sec:summary_results_high_prob} we show that, when considering the statistical model underlying (\ref{eq:I/O}), conditions in (\ref{eq:sample_condition_cor_20_informal}) are satisfied for near optimal sample complexity and sufficiently small $\rho$.

-$\bullet$ \textbf{Iteration complexity.} The contraction factor determining the linear decay of the optimization error depends, as expected, on the restricted condition number $\kappa$ and the RSC/RSM parameters, the latter due to the lack of strong convexity and smoothness in a global sense.
-We anticipate that a closer look at the proof of Theorem~\ref{thm:convergence_deterministic_1} shows that this degradation on the rate due to the RSC/RSM is limited, resulting in a worst-case rate of $1-(4\kappa)^{-1}$.
-This matches the convergence rate of the centralized PGD up to a constant factor and improves on existing analyses of distributed algorithms whose convergence to a solution of~\eqref{p:regularized_ERM_constraint} is certified only at {\it sublinear} rate, due to the lack of strong convexity in the global sense (see Sec.~\ref{sec_related works}).
+$\bullet$ \textbf{Iteration complexity.} The contraction factor $\rate$ determining the linear decay of the optimization error depends on the restricted condition number $\kappa$ and the RSC/RSM parameters.
+The lack of strong convexity and smoothness deteriorates the convergence rate by introducing the terms related to the tolerance parameters $\tau_\mu, \tau_g$.
+Nevertheless, it can be verified that under condition~\eqref{cond_mu_sigma}, $\lambda \leq 1-(4\kappa)^{-1}$, and thus such degradation is limited. { This matches the convergence rate of the centralized PGD up to a constant factor and improves on existing analyses of distributed algorithms whose convergence to a solution of~\eqref{p:regularized_ERM_constraint} is certified only at {\it sublinear} rate (see Sec.~\ref{sec_related works}).}